wheelo/RooCode-Tips-Tricks/README.md

 ### [Roo Code Documentation](personal_roo_docs/)
 A comprehensive collection of documentation resources for Roo Code, organized by technical depth and audience:

 - **[User-Friendly Guides](personal_roo_docs/normal/)**: Practical guides for everyday Roo Code users covering features, customization, and best practices without technical complexity.
 Use these to understand what's going on to decide if you need to feed a technical doc into the llm for some purpose.
 - **[Technical Documentation](personal_roo_docs/technical/)**: In-depth technical documentation for developers and advanced users who want to understand implementation details.
 The original goal of these were to create technical documents that could be fed back into Roo for it to understand subsystems.
 It works pretty well.
+- **[Theoretical Improvements](personal_roo_docs/theoretical/)**: Proposals for potential enhancements to Roo-Code, including sophisticated algorithms and architectural improvements.
+These documents are not part of the current implementation but offer a glimpse into possible future features.

 ## Getting Started